On infinite effectivity of motivic spectra and the vanishing of their motives: Main conservativity of motivization results

 3. The $\lam$-linear analogue $U_{k,\lam}$ of $U_k$ sends $\dmelam(k)\{r\}$ into $\shelam(k)\{r\}$ and maps $\dmlam(k)_{\tdmlam\ge r}$ into $\shlamk_{\tshlam\ge r}$ (for any $r\in \z$).

 4. Assume in addition that $S$ contains $p$ whenever $p>0$.
 Then for any $M\in\obj \dmlamc(k)$ there exists $r\in \z$ such that $\nu_{\dmlam}^{\ge r}(M)=0$. \end{pr} \begin{proof} 1.
-The first half of the statement is obvious (cf. the proof of Proposition \ref{peff}(\ref{ieff2})).
-The second part can be proved similarly to Corollary 3.3.7(2) of \cite{bondegl} (and follows from it in "most" cases; in the remaining cases the arguments of loc. cit. may be combined with Theorem 5.2.6 of \cite{morintao}).
+The first part of the statement is obvious (cf. the proof of Proposition \ref{peff}(\ref{ieff2})).

+Its second part can be proved similarly to Corollary 3.3.7(2) of \cite{bondegl} (and follows from it in "most" cases; in the remaining cases the arguments of loc. cit. may be combined with Theorem 5.2.6 of \cite{morintao}).